neondatabase/website/content/release-notes/2023-10-11-storage-and-compute.md

 ### Fixes & improvements

+The following items affect the Neon serverless driver, which is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP:

-- Proxy: Increased the maximum request body size for Neon serverless driver SQL requests over HTTP from 1 MB to 10 MB.
+- Proxy: Increased the maximum request body size for SQL requests over HTTP from 1 MB to 10 MB.
-- Proxy: Added a 15 second proxy timeout for Neon serverless driver SQL requests over HTTP.
-Long running queries that exceed the 15 second threshold are terminated.
+- Proxy: Added a 15 second proxy timeout for SQL requests over HTTP for handling of long running queries.

+For more information about our serverless driver, see [Neon serverless driver](/docs/serverless/serverless-driver).